tw1nkytommy/WinGone/README.md

 - Optional: Reenable Secure Boot
 - Profit!

-**Yes this can be done on Windows/Linux, mount the EFI partition of your USB drive and copy the EFI folder in the WinGone folder**
+**Yes this can be done on Windows/Linux, mount the EFI partition of your USB drive and copy the EFI folder in the WinGone folder, SECURE BOOT MUST BE DISBLED AS WELL(can be re-enabled after)**